For advice on who to talk to, call

 Rest assured that if it is necessary for you to visit our office, we have carried out the full Government risk assessment.
 You can find full details of that risk assessment here.

-Given the current government restrictions in England, entry to our offices is currently by appointment only.
+We continue to take a cautious approach and entry to our offices is currently by appointment only.
 If you make an appointment to meet with us in person at one of our offices, here is what you can expect prior to and on the day:

 - Additional attendees - If you wish to bring colleagues, friends or family members to the meeting then please advise us in advance.
 You will then need to confirm for each attendee that neither they nor any member of their household have any signs or symptoms of COVID-19